 Once again, this evening you will be staying in accommodation in the Borgarfjörður area.

-Known as ‘White Shirt’ in Icelandic due to the excess of bird guano, Hvítserkur, a fifteen-metre high rock, will be the first stop of the day.
+Known as ‘White Shirt’ in Icelandic due to the excess of bird guano, Hvítserkur, a 49-foot (fifteen-meter) high rock, will be the first stop of the day.
 Known as “The Troll of the Northwest”, many point out the visual similarities of this feature to mythical creatures, be it a frozen ogre or a dragon bending over to drink.
 What will you see at Hvítserkur?

 Today, you will have a chance to explore the picturesque town of Akureyri.
-With a population of approximately 18,000, Akureyri boasts a vibrant local culture, complemented by truly stunning scenery.
+With a population of approximately 18,000, Akureyri boasts a vibrant local culture complemented by truly stunning scenery.
 Among other things, you could choose to visit Iceland’s best ice cream shop, Brynja, explore the Kjarnaskógur forest, discover the historic buildings of Old Town or appreciate the iconic church, Akureyrarkirkja.
 The possibilities are endless.

 An extra activity that can be added to the day is whale watching.
-Akureyri is well-regarded for the quality of its whale watching tours, allowing you to not only get a close-up perspective of these gentle giants, but also to see the landscapes of north Iceland from the ocean.
+Akureyri is well-regarded for the quality of its whale watching tours, allowing you to not only get a close-up perspective of these gentle giants but also to see the landscapes of North Iceland from the ocean.
 There are approximately twenty different species of cetacean that live in Icelandic coastal waters, with Minke Whales and Humpback Whales being the most common sightings.